Hemantkohli1604/genkit-tool-calling/Readme.md

 ## Known Issue

 1. The BOM anonymous FTP endpoint sometimes times out, this will give a python error saying "FTP connection Failed".
 This is not handled well and will not generate a response.
 For demo pourpose reinitiate the POST call.

+*Python stderr: FTP connection or operation failed: [WinError 10060] A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond*

 2. The application takes some time to initialize and might cause a restart to express server.
 This is still being worked upon.